 The best mounting style is bi-fold for patio doors.
 There will be between 4 and 6 panels on a patio door shutter, which will fold out from the center on each side of the door.
 We advise against choosing all your panels to open in one direction to match the way the patio door slides, it will put too much weight on the hinges on that side of the frame.
 The weight will be distributed more evenly with bi-fold shutters for patio doors in harmonizing styles.

-You can also layer your patio door treatments as curtain and shutter combinations if you wish.
-Any of the curtain styles work well as long as they can be moved aside to gain access to the sliding glass door.
+You can also layer your patio door treatments as curtain and shutter combinations.
+Any curtain styles work well if they can be moved aside to gain access to the sliding glass door.

 Embrace The Beauty And Functionality

-You can now see why homeowners love the trend of adding plantation shutters to their sliding glass and patio doors for sensational reasons.
-They are ultimately beautiful, have easy maintenance, great lighting control, give you energy efficiency, and are the most durable window treatment you can find.
-Consider adding plantation shutters to your home as a stylish and functional window treatment for all of your windows and doors.
+You can now see why homeowners love adding plantation shutters to their sliding glass and patio doors for sensational reasons.
+They are ultimately beautiful, have easy maintenance, great lighting control, give you energy efficiency, and are the most durable window treatments you can find.
+Consider adding plantation shutters to your home as a stylish and functional window treatment for all your windows and doors.

-At Blinds & More, we are your experts in Knoxville, TN, and offer a FREE in-home consultation for your custom plantation shutters.
+At Blinds & More E. TN, we are your experts in Knoxville, TN, and offer a FREE in-home consultation for your custom plantation shutters.
 Give us a call today to see what we can create for you!